AnyStatus/anystatus.github.io/_posts/2019-09-07-anystatus-release-2.8.md

 tags: [New Releases]
 ---

 AnyStatus 2.8 has been released!
-The latest release includes new widgets, bug fixes and UI changes.
+The latest version includes new widgets, bug fixes and UI changes.
 Download is available from our [Website](https://www.anystat.us/downloads), [Microsoft Store](https://www.microsoft.com/en-us/p/anystatus/9p044vpk62sb), and [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=anystatus.AnyStatus).

 ## What's New